 If you really want to relax, then the former Monk recommends lighting a candle with a calming scent, like lavender, or setting up a diffuser if you own one.
 At least these are relatively simple ways to make your space more relaxing.
 It’s not like you have to renovate your whole house, but it’s always good to rearrange and change things around.

 We know that learning to meditate is not an easy task for many.
 However, we really do think it’s a great time for you to try.
 Thankfully, former Monk Jay Shetty can walk you through an easy, at-home meditation that can help you feel calm and grounded.

 He says that you can start by placing your right palm on your heart and your left palm on your stomach.
 Then you need to breathe in for four counts.
 Hold it in for four counts and then breathe out for a count of more than four, then repeat the exercise.

-He says you should focus on breathing in calm, peace and stillness.
-And breathe out any negative toxic energy and anxiety.
-After several repetitions of the exercise, you should be feeling ‘kind of Zen.’
+He says you should focus on breathing in calm, peace, and stillness and breathe out any negative toxic energy and anxiety.
+After several repetitions of the exercise, you should be feeling a ‘kind of Zen.’